KXYang/cmlt_report/README.md

-# cmlt_report
+# Cause-modified Life Table Algorithm
-## sample report created by R Markdown
+## Sample report created by R Markdown

 This is a reproducible research project based on an article by Professor Kevin P. Brand at the University of Ottawa, Canada.
 This article [Kevin P. Brand, Risk Analysis 25: 695-709 (2005)] mainly discussed an algorithm referred to as the cause-modified life table (CMLT).
-Also an approach for approximating that algorithm has been used to obtain remarkably simplified expressions of three population health summary measures: life-years lost (LYL), excess lifetime risk ratio (ELRR), and risk of exposure-induced death (REID).
+Also, an approach for approximating that algorithm has been used to obtain remarkably simplified expressions of three population health summary measures: life-years lost (LYL), excess lifetime risk ratio (ELRR), and risk of exposure-induced death (REID).

 In this project, I reproduced Professor Brand's CMLT approximations using the Canadian lung cancer mortality data for 2010.
 I explored whether such an algoritm can be applied to two other causes of death with the exposure of alcohol consumption.